Netcracker/KubeMarine/documentation/Installation.md

 #### Plugins Deployment with Node Taints

 The plugins also require the tolerations section in case of node taints.
-The Calico and Flannel pods already have tolerations to be assigned to all the cluster nodes.
+The Calico pods already have tolerations to be assigned to all the cluster nodes.
 But for other plugins, it should be set in cluster.yaml.
 For more information, see [Tolerations](#tolerations).

 If you create your own plugins, the tolerations settings should be taken into account.